Joe Fournier: Professional career

 In 2015 Fournier took up boxing professionally.
 He is signed to Hayemaker Promotions.
 His record currently stands as 9 wins 1 No Contest with all wins by TKO.
 He made his debut in the light heavyweight division against Jorge Burgos in the Dominican Republic.
 He defeated Manuel Regalado and Pedro Sencion before appearing on the undercard of David Haye-Arnold Gjergjaj on 21 May 2016 at the O2 Arena, London.
 Fournier defeated Bela Juhasz inside two rounds.

 Fournier vs Stini

 Fournier then fought in Belgium beating Mustapha Stini.
 Fournier, had "no real problems" defeating Stini.

 Elliot Worsell wrote on website boxingnewsonline.net that "What does appear on Fournier's BoxRec record, however, are details of a failed drug test (for sibutramine), for which he was banned by NADO until December 2020, following a bout with Mustapha Stini in June 2016".

+Fournier vs Mejia

+On 18 December 2017, Fournier fought Wilmer Mejia at Casa de los Clubes in Santo Domingo, Dominican Republic in a then professional bout and won via knockout in the 8th round.
+Fournier was awarded the vacant WBA international light heavyweight belt by Agent 324.
+Fournier moved up to 11th in the rankings thanks to this victory against his first southpaw opponent.
+Fournier used the victory to reiterate his desire to fight fellow countryman Callum Smith saying, "I will buy him a jet plane or a house if he fights me!"

 Fournier vs. Reykon

 On 17 April 2021, Fournier fought Colombian singer Reykon.
 Fournier defeated Reykon via corner retirement after the 1st round.
 Fournier came under fire for making a derogatory comment about Colombians and kidnappings during the first press conference.